Clinical And Training Programs

 External beam therapy

 At UAMS, radiation treatments are delivered using photon and electron beams produced by two state-of-the art linear accelerators.
 The beams are shaped to conformally treat the tumor while minimizing the dose to critical organs.
-Intensity modulated radiotherapy (IMRT), including tomotherapy, was recently introduced at UAMS along with multi-modality (CT and MRI guided) planning.
+Intensity modulated radiotherapy (IMRT), including tomotherapy, is used at UAMS along with multi-modality (CT and MRI guided) planning.
 Those tools allow us to optimize the treatment design and to improve on treatment outcome.
-UAMS was the first to offer IMRT in Arkansas and is presently the only facility in the state to provide such type of advanced treatment technology.
+UAMS was the first to offer IMRT in Arkansas.

 Figure: IMRT treatment for a neck tumor.